 “The pandemic-induced global economic crisis will mean that brands want to send a customised and relevant message to their clients,” says Binet.
 As he sees it, the customer journey via the web is a complex and uncertain process.
 But, going forward, he believes that every brand will try to target its own segment.

 According to Binet, brands must “provide the best personalised online experience” that reflects their clients’ needs.
-At the same time, they must adapt to the privacy challenges facing the digital marketing and advertising industries, including GDPR, the coming cookieless future, and IDFA.
+At the same time, they must adapt to the privacy challenges facing the digital marketing and advertising industries, including GDPR, the future cookieless world, and IDFA.

 Yet Binet is confident that today’s marketing professionals will rise to that challenge.